asisarora04/sweet/README.md

    run, forward, backward, set speed and others.
    This makes the code loosely coupled and gives flexibility over editing.
 We can set the particular wheels that are in operation and edit the code accordingly.***
 *******************************************************************************************************************************************************************
-***The final project consists of a bluetooth controlled arduino car along with other sensors.
-With the same code the car can be controlled manually and automatically with the Bluetooth RC controller app.
-The code can be used to control the can manually like when we open the serial monitor we can type the command like
-   "F" for forward , "B" for backward, "R" for right, "L" for left and "s" for stop, after putting the command we can press send and it will obey the command.***
+***"F" for forward , "B" for backward, "R" for right, "L" for left and "s" for stop, after putting the command we can press send and it will obey the command.***
 *******************************************************************************************************************************************************************
   ***So for manual reading we have chosen character "bt" it reads the instructions from the serial monitor.
      we choose 1KHZ (AF_DCMotor motor3(3,MOTOR34_1KHZ) because we are using a regular battery for power source but if we use wired power source then we can use 64kHZ